zooxo/desk42/README.md

-# DESK42 - Calculator, Spreadsheet, Text, Graphics, Games and More for the DM42
+# DESK42 - Calculator, Spreadsheet, Flight Planner, Text, Graphics, Games and More for the DM42

 -----